Regularity for eigenfunctions of Schr\"odinger operators: Differential structure of blow-ups

 On the other hand this simple example already provides models for all kind of local boundary behavior of a submanifold with corners $X$ of a manifold with corners $M$ with codimension $k$, and $m=\dim M$.
 More precisely, a subset $X$ of a manifold with corners $M$ is a submanifold with corners in the above sense if, and only if, any $x\in X$ has an open neighborhood $U$ and a diffeomorphism $\phi:U\to V$ to an open subset $V$ of $[0,\infty)^{m-k}\times \RR^k$ with $\phi(X\cap U)= ([0,\infty)^{m-k}\times \{0\})\cap V$.

 As before, all submanifolds with corners shall be {\em closed} subsets of $M$, contrary to the standard definition of a smooth submanifold of a smooth manifold.
-The definition of a submanifold with corners gives right away: \begin{enumerate}[{\rm (i)}] \item \emph{Interior submanifold}: the interior of $X$ is a closed submanifold of codimension $k$ of the interior of $M$, in the usual sense. \item \emph{Constant codimension}: If $F$ is the interior of a boundary face of $M$ of codimension~$s$, then $F\cap X$ is an $(m-k-s)$-dimensional submanifold of $F$, that is, $F \cap X$ is also a submanifold (in the usual sense) of codimension $k$ in $F$. \item \emph{Weak Transversality}: If $F$ is as above and $x\in F\cap X$, then $T_x(F\cap X)=T_x F\cap T_x X$ \end{enumerate}
+The definition of a submanifold with corners gives right away: \begin{enumerate}[{\rm (i)}] \item \emph{Interior submanifold}: the interior of $X$ is a closed submanifold of codimension $k$ of the interior of $M$, in the usual sense. \item \emph{Constant codimension}: If $F$ is the interior of a boundary face of $M$ of codimension~$s$, then $F\cap X$ is an $(m-k-s)$-dimensional submanifold of $F$, that is, $F \cap X$ is also a submanifold (in the usual sense) of codimension $k$ in $F$. \item \emph{Clean intersections}: If $F$ is as above and $x\in F\cap X$, then $T_x(F\cap X)=T_x F\cap T_x X$ \end{enumerate} The use of the term ``clean'' goes back to the work of Bott, and was then used again in \cite{melrose.dam}.

 Let $N^MX$ denote the normal bundle of $X$ in $M$.
 Now, if $F$ is the interior of a boundary face, then the inclusion $F\hookrightarrow M$ induces a vector bundle isomorphism

 Similarly, we obtain for the interior $F$ of any boundary face an isomorphism for normal sphere bundles